 Yes.
 I did have to build all new presets and you will too.
 Fuji RAWs are different.
 Sharpening and noise reduction, in particular, require different settings in post-processing software from other raw formats.

-How is the Battery life compared to a DSLR?
+How is the Battery life?

 Is crop-sensor an issue?